dos-reis-francisco/LAGAI2/ReadMe.md

 The code is divided into three parts :
 1. The database generation part
 2. The training NN part
-3. The NN use part
+3. The DCNN use part

 These parts are detailed below.
 The reader who want to try only the trained DCNN can jump into part three.
 Before that, in order to execute the software, user must verify if compatible software is installed.